-🏇 They’re under starters orders on Saturday 26 April for the bet365 Jump Finale at Sandown Park.
+🏇 They’re under starters orders on Saturday 25 April for the bet365 Jump Finale at Sandown Park Racecourse.
 Jumps racing at its best is guaranteed at one Sandown’s biggest racedays of the year.

 The thrill of the jumps, an electric atmosphere and a crowning of champions.
-A fantastic day of horse racing is in store at Sandown Park this afternoon as the Jump Finale brings the National Hunt season to a close.
+A fantastic day of horse racing is in store at Sandown Park on Saturday 25 April as the Jump Finale brings the National Hunt season to a close.
+Jump Finale tickets are on sale now.

 In 2023 Kitty’s Light achieved a rare double claiming the coveted Gold Cup just seven days after winning the Scottish Grand National.
-Ridden by Jack Tudor and trained by Christian Williams the chaser followed in the hoofsteps of Irish raider Hewick who won the race the previous year.
-Hewick was back at Sandown, taking the honours in the Grade Two Oaksey Chase with Rachael Blackmore on board.
-Paul Nicholls enjoyed a day to remember the becoming champion jump trainer for the 14th time.
-As did Brian Hughes, crowned the champion jump jockey.
+Ridden by Jack Tudor and trained by Christian Williams the chaser followed in the hoofsteps of Irish raider Hewick who won the race in 2022.

 What will this year bring?
 All roads lead to Sandown Park to find out!